opey9519/Kilo-Access/README.md

 The _USF Powerlifting Club_ Kilo Access web application is built to manage athlete access to over **$20,000 worth of specialized powerlifting equipment** at the Recreation & Wellness Center on the USF Tampa campus.
 The system empowers club officers (administrators) with secure authentication and role-based privileges, enabling them to seamlessly create, edit, and remove both athlete and administrator accounts.
 This design ensures smooth, autonomous management of access control, streamlining operations while maintaining accountability.

 ## Optimizations & Improvements
-- Database Migration: In progress—transitioning from Render’s database to Supabase for free, reliable, and permanent storage (500MB with unlimited API requests).
+- Database Migration: In progress—transitioning from Render’s database to Render's paid database plan for permanent data storage.
 - QR Code Integration: Implementing downloadable, scannable QR codes linked to each athlete’s profile for use on physical athlete badges.
 - Future Enhancements: Exploring deployment on a paid server to eliminate server spindown issues and ensure 100% uptime for a smoother user experience.
+- Adding GitHub Actions CI/CD Pipeline.
+This automation significantly reduces manual errors, accelerates delivery times, and provides rapid feedback on code changes, ultimately enhancing development efficiency and software quality.

 ## Features in Detail
 **User Directory:**